andercarrera/offensive-security-challenge-report/README.md

 **A01: 2021 - Broken Access Control (formerly A05 OWASP Top 10 2017)**

-Topping the list as the most serious web application security risk, broken access control had 34 CWEs assigned to it.
-That's more occurrences in applications than in any other category.
-A web application's access control model is closely related to the content and functions provided by the site.
-If not configured correctly, hackers can gain access to sensitive files and deface the site.

 **A02: 2021 - Cryptographic flaws (formerly A03 OWASP Top 10 2017)**

-Cryptanalytic software involves different software programs that are used to decrypt encryptions.
-Formally called Confidential Data Exposure, a cryptographic flaw means that information that is supposed to be protected from untrusted sources has been disclosed to attackers.
-Hackers can access information such as credit card processor data or other authentication credentials.

 **A03: 2021 - Injection (formerly A01 OWASP Top 10 2017)**

-When an attacker uses malicious SQL code to manipulate a backend database to reveal sensitive information, it is called an injection attack.
-Injection flaws, such as NoSQL, OS, LDAP and SQL injection, occur when untrusted data is sent to an interpreter as part of a command or query.

-Cross-Site Scripting (XSS) attacks are another type of injection.
-Malicious scripts are injected into trusted, benign websites that can rewrite HTML page content.

-Server-Side Request Forgery (SSRF) is a type of attack that can occur when a hacker can not only view unauthorized lists, delete tables and have unauthorized administrative access, but also perform remote code execution from the back-end server of a vulnerable web application.

 **A04: 2021 - Insecure Design (NEW)**

-This is a new category for 2021 and the focus is on risks related to design flaws.
-More threat models, secure design patterns and principles, and reference architectures are needed to protect against insecure designs for web pages.

-This is an important addition because developers must be aware of how design and architectural concepts must be configured and implemented correctly in code.
-Incorrect implementation of design and architectural concepts in code can create security vulnerabilities.

 **A05: 2021 - Security misconfiguration (formerly A06 OWASP Top 10 2017).**

-XML external entity attacks have been incorporated into a security misconfiguration this year.
-It is a growing threat due to more changes in software configurations.

 **A06: 2021 - Vulnerable and obsolete components (formerly A09 OWASP Top 10 2017).**

-Formerly titled Use of Components with Known Vulnerabilities, this category represents a known issue that OWASP experts have found that many continue to struggle to prove risk assessment.

-Many security issues have been attributed to outdated third-party software components.
-This is compounded by the growing concern that time to exploit is shrinking and organizations are not patching or remediating vulnerabilities fast enough.

 **A07: 2021 - Identification and authentication flaws (formerly A02 OWASP Top 10 2017).**

-Authentication vulnerabilities as a category have fallen from the second position in the top ten because the increased availability of standardized frameworks seems to be helping.
-Previously called a broken authentication vulnerability because it can result in a denial of service when user accounts cannot be authenticated.
-Multifactor authentication is not implemented in most cases.
-It now includes CWEs that are more related to identification failures.

 **A08: 2021 - Data and software integrity failures (NEW)**

-As a new category for 2021, focuses on making assumptions related to software upgrades, critical data and CI/CD pipelines without verifying integrity.

 **A8: 2017 - Insecure deserialization is now part of this broader category.**

-Growing concern over recent attacks associated with the SolarWinds breach and protection of the build environment increases the importance of this threat.
-Software integrity has been specifically mentioned in the Cybersecurity Executive Order, section 4.

 **A09: 2021 - Security tracking and logging flaws (formerly A10 OWASP Top 10 2017).**

-This category has been expanded to include more types of flaws that can directly affect visibility, incident alerts and forensics.

 **A10: 2021 - Server-side request forgery (NEW).**

-Data shows that there is a low incidence rate for this category that was just added to the Top 10.

 ## PTES